Classic Uzbekistan: 10 Day Itinerary

 An alternative option is to take an overnight train, which takes around 14 hours.
 If you choose the train for environmental reasons or for the experience, I highly recommend upgrading to first or at least second class.
 This will ensure you arrive in Khiva feeling more rested, as the lower classes can be quite crowded and offer only basic amenities.

-In stark contrast to Tashkent, Khiva is one of the most architecturally beautiful and cozy cities we visited.
+In striking contrast to the modernity of Tashkent or the raw edge of Nukus, Khiva is a beautifully preserved oasis of history and architecture.
 Known for its well-preserved old town, Itchan Kala, a UNESCO World Heritage Site, Khiva has a rich history dating back over a thousand years.
 It was a prominent trading post on the Silk Road and later fell under Russian control before being incorporated into the Soviet Union.

 The main sights in Khiva are all within the walled old town of Itchan Kala.
 It is so well preserved that it feels like a living museum.
 You can observe traditional uzbek bread cooking process , where dough is stuck on the sides of a clay oven called tandoor or witness or tight rope walking performance.

-• Kuhna Ark: The old fortress and residence of the Khiva Khans.
+The old fortress and former royal residence of the Khiva Khans.

 Despite seeming like a lot to cover in one day, Khiva's old town is small, and distances are manageableunless you wish to take long breaks from the sharp midday sun.